apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  ``0`` no Server: header is added to the response.
    -  ``1`` the Server: header is added (see string below).
-   -  ``2`` the Server: header is added only if the response from rigin does not have one already.
+   -  ``2`` the Server: header is added only if the response from origin does not have one already.

 .. ts:cv:: CONFIG proxy.config.http.insert_age_in_response INT 1
    :reloadable: